hornos/gridhowto/README.md

 ## Ansible Bootstrap
 This is a blueprint of a HA *grid engine cluster*.
 It enables you rapid prototyping of fractal infrastructures.
 First, install Ansible on your host machine (VirtualBox host).
 The goal of the primordial installation is to provision the machines into an *initial ground state*.
 Ansible is responsible to advance the system to the *true ground state*.
-Subsequently, the system can excite itself to an *excited state* via dynamic provisioning.
+Subsequently, the system can excite itself into an *excited state* via *self-interaction*.

 Every playbook is an *operator product* aka tasks evaluated in a row.
 In order to invert the product you have to change the order and *invert* each task individually: